 In winter, the renowned resort awaits a mere 25 miles north of town.
 With 2,500 acres of terrain, served by more than11 lifts, and 2,029 feet of vertical drop to explore, there's plenty of powder skiing and riding for everyone, usually sans the crowds.
 Learn more about this area with details on the Ski Experience and Snowboarding Zone.

 Most visitors are pleased to find that lodging is quite reasonably priced for a destination resort.
 After a day on the slopes, many guests enjoy heading back to the summit at nightfall for a bit of star gazing through one of Colorado's largest telescopes.
 In town, couples may enjoy a romantic horse-drawn carriage ride along the historic byways, followed by dinner.
 No matter your choice of cuisine—from French to authentic "Chuck wagon"—the town's talented chefs and genuinely friendly staff please all palates.

 Last, and by no means the least, taking a scenic excursion on the famed Durango and Silverton Narrow Gauge Railroad is not to be missed.
 Pulled by a 120 year-old steam engine, the historic passenger cars are comfortable and offer unsurpassed views of the river valleys and the San Juan National Forest.
 A first-class family activity, guaranteed to please.

 Located in southwest Colorado at the crossroads of US Highways 160 and 550, the town is just 20 miles north of the Colorado-New Mexico border.
 Getting there is scenic and adventurous.
 We recommend flying into the Albuquerque International Airport.

 View the categories for ski vacation deals and coupons on lodging, dining, and lift tickets.
-Ski Coupons has been helping families and groups who love skiing get into the mountains during the winter months for 14 years.
+Ski Coupons has been helping families and groups who love skiing get into the mountains during the winter months.